LionWeb-io/lionweb-typescript/README.md

    2. Update the value of `lionweb.publish-version` in `versions.json`, and run `./scripts/update-package-versions.js`.
    3. Ensure that the `CHANGELOG.md` files of all packages have been updated properly and fully.
    4. Run `npm run initialize` to update `package-lock.json` and catch any (potential) problems.
+   5. (Run `./rebuild.sh` just to be sure.)
-   5. Commit all changes from ii-iv with an appropriate message.
+   6. Commit all changes from ii-iv with an appropriate message.

 2. Create a PR merging `release/<version>` into the `main` branch.